 If you want to figure out what your benefit amount might be, you can use this handy CRA calculator.

-You can also calculate your 2021/2022 benefit amount manually by following these steps:
+You can also calculate your 2022/2023 benefit amount manually by using this calculation sheet.

 Frequently Asked Questions